Orsova/SlideShareDownloader/README.md

 # Slideshare-Downloader
-A Python program to download a file from Slideshare as images and reassemble it as a PDF.
+A Python program to download files from Slideshare as images and reassemble them into PDFs.

 WIP.

-Given a URL, this program will extract the first jpg image, iterate across the page numbers until a 404 is returned, combine the files into a PDF and then delete the JPG files.
+Given a series of URLs in a .csv file, this program will extract the first jpg image, iterate across the page numbers until a 404 is returned, combine the files into a PDF and then delete the JPG files for each URL.

-This program does not require that downloads are enabled, and does not require a user to have a Slideshare account.
+This program does not require that Slideshare downloads are enabled, and does not require a user to have a Slideshare account.

 To Do:
-Deliver a list of URLs as a txt file and have the program iterate over them.

 Incorporate OCR to deliver searchable PDFs.